Refugee Support and Advice Program

 - Interpreter and document translation referral and advice

 - Medical services available

-It takes time to adjust to their new environment here, and due to lack of knowledge, problems can occur through misunderstanding.
+It takes time to adjust to their new environment here, and due to a lack of local knowledge, problems can occur through misunderstanding.
 By providing a service that addresses these issues, refugees will be more self-empowered and better able to handle difficulties.
-The Australian community will benefit, through having happier, well adjusted and more self-reliant members of the community.
+The Australian community will benefit, through having happier, well-adjusted and more self-reliant members of the community.

 One of the benefits is that many are eager to help other new arrivals when they themselves have full understanding of the relevant processes and help available.